Schedule

 Richard Clark, “The ‘Head’ and the ‘Heart’ in Classical Pietism and Classical Arminianism”

-• Liturgical & Worship Studies III - Location TBA
+• Section Title: Liturgical & Worship Studies (Joint Session) - Demaray 354

 David Field, “Holiness of Conversation and the Personalist Way of Life: John Wesley, Boston Personalism, and the Ethical Centrality of the Person in the Contemporary World”